owaaquino/Odd-Or-Even-Guessing-App/README.md

-# Odd or Event Guessing App - Using React.js
+# Odd or Even Guessing App - Using React.js

 App will guess if the number inputted is Odd or Even